Aummul-B/Machine-Learning/Names Classification/readme.md

 evaluate your classifier but at test time we will randomly select a data set of baby names from any possible ethnicity (may be Nordic, Somali, Japanese etc.)

+### Approach:
+1- One hot encoding each name using tokens created of varying lengths 2- Word2Vec approach for catching underlying sequence structure of names by using the context of the tokens.
+3 - KMeans clustering.
+A threshold to maybe filter out names that are farther atleast this much from their assigned cluster centers